yangtian62/tools/README.md

 # tools

 ## image_split.py
-Spliting a image into pieces.
+Spliting an image into pieces.